Polycrylic takes around 2 hours to dry between coats and around 24-48 hours to cure (fully dry).

-To speed up the curing time of polycrylic, increase the air circulation.
-The more air circulates over the coating, the faster the sealant dries and cures.
+To speed up polycrylic curing time, increase the air circulation around the coating.
+The more air circulates over the coating, the faster the sealer dries and cures.

 - Open all doors and windows to allow cross ventilation.

 - Turn on fans in the room to move air quickly through the coating.

 - Open the air vents if the room has one.

 3. Use a Dehumidifier

-- Set the Dehumidifier – The humidity levels in a room must be less than 50% for the sealant to dry.
-So, set up the dehumidifier to lower the humidity at that range.
+- Set the Dehumidifier.
+For polycrylic to dry fast, the humidity levels must be lower than 50%.
+Set up the dehumidifier to lower the humidity at that range.

-- Let the Dehumidifier Run – You must let the dehumidifier run until the sealant or paint dries.
+- Let the Dehumidifier Run. – Allow the dehumidifier to run until the sealer is fully dry.

-Other tips that can help polycrylic dry faster include:
+Other tips that can help polycrylic dry faster are listed below.

 - Applying thin coats.

 - Letting existing coats dry before re-coat.

 - Applying it in the least humid conditions.

 - Applying it when the weather feels warm or hot.

 Tip: Don’t use Japan drier for polycrylic because it’s best suited for oil-based paints, while polycrylic is water-based.